Operator scaling dimensions and multifractality at measurement-induced transitions

 for some (universal) function $H(s)$.
-As shown in Fig.~\ref{fig:Halpha}, our numerical results for various system sizes and times, when rescaled according to Eq.~\eqref{eq:Halpha} collapse onto a single curve, which demonstrates multifractality at the Haar critical point.
+As shown in Fig.~\ref{fig:Halpha}, our numerical results for various system sizes and times, when rescaled according to Eq.~\eqref{eq:Halpha} collapse onto a single curve, demonstrating multifractality at the Haar critical point.
 This observation is one of the central results of our work.

-We now briefly discuss how the exponents $x_1(n)$ are connected to the scaling function $H(s)$.
-One can use the standard relation between moments and cumulants
+Finally, the exponents $x_1(n)$ are connected to the scaling function $H(s)$; one can use the standard relation between moments and cumulants

 where all terms are self-averaging, to find an expansion for the $n$th moment exponent $x_1(n) = n x_1^{(1)} + \frac{n^2}{2!} x_1^{(2)} + \ldots$, valid at small $n$.
 (Here, $x_1^{(1)} = x^{\rm typ}_1$.)
 In the inset of Fig.~\ref{fig:Halpha}, we see that the first two cumulants $k_{1,2}$ of $\ln G_1(t)$ have, when divided by $tL$, the expected $\sim 1/L^2$ scaling.
 We estimate $x_1^{(1)} = 0.14(2), x_1^{(2)} = 0.15(2)$ for the Haar model and $x_1^{(1)} = 0.122(1), x_1^{(2)} = 0.145(2)$ for the dual unitary model.
 The substantial value of $x_1^{(2)}$ indicates that multifractality is strong: the average and typical exponents are appreciably different.